-Adjusted loan repayment ability is the initial estimated repayment ability stress tested with additional 15% on clients which have shown vulnerability and 3% on clients with no current indications of vulnerability.
-Any additional credit reservation, not covered by Pillar I within each category or the NPE-backstop, is added to the solvency requirements as an-add on.
+Adjusted loan repayment ability is the initial estimated repayment ability stress tested by reducing the net booked value with additional 15% for category 1 and 2 clients (clients which have shown vulnerability) and 3% on category 3 and 4, due to no current indications of vulnerability.
+Any additional credit reservation, not covered by Pillar I within each category or the NPE-backstop, is added to the solvency requirements as an add-on.